- Shows and Tickets

 Providing a series of professional development opportunities for youth to advance their creative and professional careers, Creative Youth Studio aims to reach a broad swath of aspiring thespians, including high school theatre enthusiasts and community members new to our programs.

 More of a gathering than a show or a class, Word Up! is a digital opportunity for community members to connect with each other and participate in a new performing-art medium each week through a live-streamed collaboration.

 It is recommended these days to wash your hands for 20 seconds or more, so why not do it with Shakespeare?
 Soap It Up brings you the talented students in The Old Globe and University of San Diego Shiley Graduate Theatre Program as they give you Bard-inspired ideas that will take the perfect amount of time while you clean up.

 The cast of Twelfth Night, 2019.
 Photo by Daren Scott.

-We are pleased to offer the distance learning plans created for School in the Park FREE to educators, classroom teachers and homeschool parents looking for introductory theatre and Shakespeare lessons to try at home.
+Globe to Go offers distance learning lesson plans FREE to educators, classroom teachers, and homeschool parents looking for introductory theatre and Shakespeare lessons to try at home.

 Photo by Rich Soublet II.